kiSmetZz28/CESAL/README.md

 conda activate cesal-cloud
 python run.py train hdfs              # 81 EM-AT models → checkpoints/bat/hdfs
 conda activate cesal-edge
-python run.py convert hdfs            # quantize + export → checkpoints/qbat/hdfs
+python run.py convert hdfs            # quantize EM-AT checkpoints → .pte in checkpoints/qbat/hdfs
 ```

 Training is the expensive stage — 81 models per dataset over the 3×3×3×3 hyperparameter grid.
-See [Train the BAT ensemble from scratch](#train-the-bat-ensemble-from-scratch) and [Convert BAT to Q-BAT](#convert-bat-to-q-bat-edge-models) for what each grid point costs and how partial failures are reported.
+See [Train the BAT ensemble from scratch](#train-the-bat-ensemble-from-scratch) and [Quantize and export Q-BAT](#quantize-and-export-q-bat-edge-models) for what each grid point costs and how partial failures are reported.
 Conversion needs the ExecuTorch runtime, so run `python run.py download hdfs qbat` first if you have not already.

 **Option B — download the published checkpoints.** These are the exact models the paper's numbers were measured on, so this is the route to reproduce Table 3 rather than to retrain it: